RWS/studio-api-docs/apiconcepts/verification/implement_the_verification_logic.md

 Add the Message Reporter Member
 -----
-The message reporter is required by the **IBilingualVerifier** interface to implement the functionality of our verifier.
-Through this member you output messages (if any) to the **Messages** window of Trados Studio.
+The message reporter is required by the [IBilingualVerifier](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.BilingualApi.IBilingualVerifier.yml) interface to implement the functionality of our verifier.
+Through this member you output messages (if any) to the **Messages** window of <Var:ProductName>.
 Therefore, this member is responsible for communicating any problems to the end user, who will then try to fix the reported problems.

 # [C#](#tab/tabid-1)
 [!code-csharp[TermVerifierMessageService](code_samples/TermVerifierMessageService.cs#L19-L21)]
 ***

-Add Further Members of IBilingualContentHandler
+Add Further Members of [IBilingualContentHandler](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.BilingualApi.IBilingualContentHandler.yml)
 -----
-The **IBilingualVerifier** interface requires you to add a number of further members, which are actually not required for the functionality of our particular sample plug-in.
+The [IBilingualVerifier](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.BilingualApi.IBilingualVerifier.yml) interface requires you to add a number of further members, which are actually not required for the functionality of our particular sample plug-in.
 You can therefore leave these methods empty.

 ```cs
 public void Complete()